CROCUS Locations

 UNIVERSITY OF ILLINOIS CHICAGO

-Located in the heart of the city, the University of Illinois Chicago’s instrumentation is helping researchers study the role greenspaces play in displacing heat and mitigating air pollution.
+Located in the heart of the city, the University of Illinois Chicago’s instrumentation is helping researchers study the role greenspaces play in displacing heat and regulating atmospheric composition.
 The instrumentation is installed on the grounds of UIC’s greenhouse in a grassy area surrounded by trees.
 It’s also located at the end of an urban canyon just west of one of Chicago’s busiest highways.
-The sensors are measuring wind, temperature, rainfall, soil conditions and air pollution.
+The sensors are measuring wind, temperature, rainfall, soil conditions and atmospheric composition.
 A unique feature is the 10-meter tower, which allows researchers to collect atmospheric data from the ground to about thirty feet into the air—the layer of air where most people live and breathe.
-The tower will monitor local atmospheric conditions and gas exchange rates (H2O and CO2 fluxes).
+The tower monitors local atmospheric conditions and gas exchange rates (H2O and CO2 fluxes).